-The particulars of contracts or arrangements made with related parties is attached tothis Report as Annexuie B.
+The particulars of contracts or arrangements made with related parties are at tached to this Report as Annexure B.

-There is no significant and material order passed by Regulators/Courts/Tribunals impacting the going concern status and Company operations i n future.
+There is no significant and material order passed by Regulators/Courts/Tribunals impacting the going concern status and Company's operations in future.

 Internal Control Systems

-Messrs B M Chatrath & Co LLP Statutory Auditors have submitted their Report inrespect of the financial year 2017-18 under Section 143 of the Companies Act 2013.
+Messrs B M Chatrath & Co LLP Statutory Auditors have submitted their Report in respect of the financial year 2018-19 under Section 143 of the Companies Act 2013.

-The report of the Statutory Auditors during the year under review does not contain anyqualification reservation or adverse remark or disclaimer which requires any furthercomments or explanations in this report.
+The report of the Statutory Auditors during the year under review does not cont ain any qualification reservation or adverse remark or disclaimer.

-The Secretarial Audit Report given by Messrs MKB & Associates Company Secretariesin Practice is annexed to this Report as Annexure C which is self-explanatory and does not contain any qualification reservation or adverse remark or disclaimer which requires anyfurther comments or explanation.
+The Secretarial Audit Report given by Messrs MKB & Associates is annexed to this Report as Annexure C which is self-explanatory and does not contain any qualification reservation or adverse remark or disclaimer.

-Your Company sal eable crop was higher at 6.71 Million Kgs. as compared to the previousyear Rs. s production of 6.71 Million Kgs.
+Your Company's saleable crop was 6.74 Million Kgs. as compared to the previous year's production of 6.71 Million Kgs.